Lewis & Clark Adopts Single-Use Plastic Reduction Policy

-Stop by my office to get a water bottle!
+Stop by my office (second floor of Templeton near south entrance) to get a free water bottle!
 We will also hand out reusable water bottles at NEO, Pio Fair, and the Wellness Fair.
 The bookstore is also a great option for several types of reusable containers.

 Water bottle filling locations (in wall and tabletop dispenser) are located across campus.
 We will be completing a full survey of the locations including new instalations this summer and sharing it with the community.

 Are drinks going to be more expensive?

 Prices will stay the same and I’m working with campus partners to add more affordable options.

 Do you think this policy can make a difference globally?